banister/plymouth/README.md

 **How to use:**

-Simply add the following line to your test suite:
+After installing the gem, simply add the following line to your test suite:

 `require 'plymouth'`